Dual Credit Courses Accommodations

-This webpage is intended to answer questions regarding accommodations needed for students with disabilites who are attending MSU Texas's Dual Credit/Concurrent Courses.
-If you are seeking information about the entirety of Dual Credit/Concurrent Courses at MSU Texas, please visit our Admissions Dual Credit website!
+This webpage is intended to answer questions regarding accommodations needed for students with disabilities who are attending MSU Texas's Dual Credit Courses.
+If you are seeking information about the entirety of Dual Credit Courses at MSU Texas, please visit our Admissions Dual Credit website!

 What is the process to request accommodations for a high school student?

-Students must request acommodations from the Disability Support Services (DSS) office at MSU Texas and provide documetnation of disability in order to receive accommodations in dual credit/concurrent, MSU Texas courses.
+Students must request accommodations from the Disability Support Services (DSS) office at MSU Texas and provide documentation of disability in order to receive accommodations in dual credit, MSU Texas courses.
 The student may contact DSS at 940-397-4140 or email disabilityservices@msuetexas.edu for more information.

 When should a high school student request accommodations?